open-data/oc_search/docs/import_custom_search.md

 python .\manage.py import_search --search data --import_dir ..\oc_searches\ --include_db
 ```

+Once the search definition is loaded, the Solr Core needs to be configured.
+Search will
+uses Solr's dynamic schema API to create a custom schema in Solr.
+Be sure to complete this
+step before loading data.
 After importing the search, there are several commands needed to completely rebuilt the Django resources
 ```bash
 python manage.py combine_messages